 Diefenbaker Youth History and Governance Camps

 The Diefenbaker Canada Centre invites grade 5-9 students to join us to explore the links between democracy, Canada's history, and current events.
-These week-long programs will provide future parliamentarians with a strong understanding of the inner workings of the Canadian government.
+These week-long programs provide future parliamentarians with a strong understanding of the inner workings of the Canadian government.

 Program objectives include: